 African Houses Inspired by Nature

-The transformation of housing in urban and rural Africa have changed somewhat as African people have always maintained a connection between home and a natural living environment as walls and roofs are made of sand, straw and clay.
+African people have always maintained a connection between home and a natural living qaurters.
+Many ancient African walls and roofs are made of sand, straw and clay.

-Since the beginning of time, the people of Africa have shaped and defined their natural environment by using what nature has provided.
+Since the beginning of time, the people of Africa have shaped and defined their natural environment by using what was inspired by nature.
 Natural elements such as stone, wood, animal hides and feathers, mud, clay, shells, flowers, grasses, trees, leaves, branches, chalk and other natural elements have been shaped into shelters, household goods, medicine, clothing and jewelry for thousands of years.

 The use of natural elements and materials in all aspects of traditional African life is a testimony to the profound way that nature shapes the existence of African people.

-Explanation of African Cowrie Shells, Clay Pots and Mud Homes Provided by Nature.
+Explanation of African Cowrie Shells, Clay Pots and Mud Homes Inspired by Nature.

 The Ghanaian cedi is the unit of currency of Ghana.
 The cedi is the Ghanaian word for cowrie, from the Fanti language of the West African Akan people.